dwave-examples/feature-selection-cqm/README.md

 dynamically updated to show the similarity (redundancy) against the feature that is currently under the mouse.
-A higher value (closer to 1.0) indicates that the feature is very redundant with the current feature, while a lower value (closer to 0.0) indicates a feature that is less rundant and may potentially provide new information for the model.
+A higher value (closer to 1.0) indicates that the feature is very redundant with the current feature, while a lower value (closer to 0.0) indicates a feature that is less redundant and may potentially provide new information for the model.

 Click on the `Solve` button to run the feature selection with the given settings